Do you think your back pain might have something to do with the fact that you sit for long hours every day at work?

 The Difference Between Chronic and Acute Back Pain

-Acute Back Pain is severe sharp pain that is brought on by a previous identifiable injury.
+Acute Back Pain is a severe sharp pain that is brought on by a previous identifiable injury.
 These injuries could be anything from a car accident to a spinal disorder such as ankylosing spondylitis.

 Symptoms of acute pain are limited spinal flexibility and a decrease in range of motion.
 They could also result in a person not being able to stand up straight.